 Possible Health Concerns

-The Chihuahua is an active dog breed that may be susceptible to the following:
+The Bombay is a healthy and moderately active cat breed that may be susceptible to the following health conditions:

 Possible Health Concerns